popphp/pop-kettle/README.md

 The optional parameters of `--web`, `--api`, and `--cli` will create the related files and folders to run the application as a normal web application, an API-driven web application, a CLI-driven console application or any combination thereof.
-The default route for the web application is `/` and the default route for the API application is `/api`.
+The default route for the web application or the API application is `/`.
+However, if both are initialized, then the default route for the API application becomes to `/api`.
 The web application will deliver a placeholder HTML page and the API application will deliver a placeholder JSON response.

 After the application files and folders are copied over, you will be asked if you would like to configure a database.
 Follow those steps to configure a database and